theresa-mashura/FullStack.MicroWebApplication-Server/README.md

 * **Frontend** - Reactjs
 * **Business Logic** - Java built on Maven with Spring Boot framework
 * **Data Layer** - MySQL hosted with AWS RDS
-* **Cloud** - Backend logic hosted by Heroku Frontend hosted with AWS EB(Elastic Beanstalk)
+* **Cloud** - Backend logic hosted by Heroku.
+Frontend hosted with AWS Amplify.
+AWS S3 buckets for video storage.

-### Installation
+## Installation
+#### Back End

-Use Spring Initializer to create an starting point for you application
+* Use Spring Initializer to create an starting point for you application
+* Project Lombok
+* AWS s3
+* mockito

+#### Front End
-npm install for React, import React-Bootstrap
+* npm install for React
+* import React-Bootstrap, auth0-react, react-router-don, react-promist-tracker, emailjs-com

-### Running the application
+## Running the application
+#### Back End
-You can run back-end by running the VideoAppApplication.java from: com/GroupProject/VideoApp/VideoAppApplication.java
+* You can run back-end by running the VideoAppApplication.java from: com/GroupProject/VideoApp/VideoAppApplication.java

+#### Front End
-You can run front-end reactjs with:
+* You can run reactjs with:
 ``npm start``